 What to do if you have questions

 In every step of a PC evaluation, our goal is to work with you to make the evaluation process smooth.
 We are always here to help you understand the process and make it as efficient for you as possible.
-If you have any questions, contact us.
-You can call us at 206-217-0101 Monday through Friday, 7:30 a.m. to 4:00 p.m.
-Or, you can email the Public Protection team by clicking here.
+If you have any questions, call us at 206-217-0101 Monday through Friday, 7:30 a.m. to 4:00 p.m. and ask to be connected to the Vice President of Public Protection.

 Robert Ferrell, P.E., is WSRB’s Vice President of Public Protection.
 He leads the team that manages the insurance rating of cities, fire districts and building departments throughout Washington state.
 He has more than 25 years of experience in fire insurance rating.